Reduction of methane emission by dairy cows

-The Dutch dairy sector is aiming for a 30% reduction in greenhouse gasses by 2020 and this project will contribute to that goal via a four-pronged multidisciplinary approach.
-First, we are developing an indicator for methane emission from individual cows: this method will enable large-scale measurement of methane emissions.
-Currently we are measuring the methane of individual cows in climate respiration chambers and analysing milk samples from the same cows.
-Preliminary results indicate that about 70% of the variation in methane emissions between cows is related to differences in milk composition.
-Second, we are exploring the genetic variation in methane emissions between cows in order to quantify the potential of breeding measures to reduce methane emissions.
-At present, we are measuring methane in the exhaled air of cows in automatic-milking systems on commercial dairy farms.
-First results demonstrate that at least part of the variation in methane emissions between cows is of genetic origin.
-Third, we are characterising the composition and functioning of microorganisms in the rumen of the cow in order to quantify the effects of rumen dynamics on methane emissions.
-For this we analyse the microbial composition of rumen samples taken from the cows whose methane is measured in the climate respiration chambers.
-Initial results suggest differences in the activities of individual cow’s rumen microorganisms.
-Fourth, we are developing mechanistic models that will improve the understanding of how methane emission is influenced by the interactions between the genetics of the cow, the microorganisms in the rumen of the cow and cow feedstuffs.
-We are about to start an experiment in which we will explore these interactions in detail.
+The Dutch dairy sector is aiming for a 30% reduction in greenhouse gasses by 2020, and this project contributed to that goal via a four-pronged multidisciplinary approach.
+First, an indicator for methane emission from individual cows was developed: this method enabled large-scale measurement of methane emissions.
+The methane production of individual cows in climate respiration chambers and analysed milk samples from the same cows was measured.
+Preliminary results indicated that about 70% of the variation in methane emissions between cows is related to differences in milk composition.
+Secondly, we explored the genetic variation in methane emissions between cows in order to quantify the potential of breeding measures to reduce methane emissions.
+Methane was also analysed in the exhaled air of cows in automatic-milking systems on commercial dairy farms.
+Results demonstrated that at least part of the variation in methane emissions between cows is of genetic origin.
+Thirdly, we characterised the composition and functioning of microorganisms in the rumen of the cow in order to quantify the effects of rumen dynamics on methane emissions.
+For this goal the microbial composition was analysed of rumen samples taken from the cows whose methane was measured in the climate respiration chambers.
+Results indicated differences in the activities of individual cow’s rumen microorganisms.
+Finally, we developed mechanistic models that will improve the understanding of how methane emission is influenced by the interactions between the genetics of the cow, the microorganisms in the rumen of the cow and cow feedstuffs.
+These interactions were also studied experimentally in more detail.